FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 So was he trying to get the green light and was somebody not giving it to him?

-Now that I think about it, FBI probably didn't get a chance to talk to the Secret Service agent that took the shot because when you get in a shooting, guys, they tell you you don't talk to anyone for like 72 hours and have your rep there with you a lot of the times or your lawyer.
+Now that I think about it, FBI probably didn't get a chance to talk to the Secret Service agent that took the shot because when you get in a shooting, guys, they tell you don't talk to anyone for like 72 hours and have your rep there with you a lot of the times or your lawyer.

 So he probably hasn't given a statement to the FBI yet.

-So he might he won't have that answer.
+So he won't have that answer.

-That's why he said OIG, now that I think about it.
+That's why he said OIG now that I think about it.

-Not with a gun.
+Before the shooting, not with a gun.

-Local law enforcement a few minutes before saw him on the roof and started raiding.
+Local law enforcement, a few minutes before, saw him on the roof and started raiding.

 Did he have a backpack going up the roof?

-But we don't have an eye witness at the moment who saw him climbing up.
+But we don't have an eyewitness at the moment who saw him climbing up.

-Again, not no weapon identified at that point.
+Again, no weapon identified at that point.

-A few seconds before the shooting is when the law enforcement officer that I've talked about already saw is the one who was assisted by another officer who saw up on the roof, saw the shooter in a prone uh shooting position with the gun.
+A few seconds before the shooting is when the law enforcement officer that I've talked about already saw is the one who was assisted by another officer who saw up on the roof, saw the shooter in a prone shooting position with the gun.

-He turns How long did that happen before?
+How long did that happen before?

 That is seconds before he shot at President Trump.